nazavode/nazavode.github.io/content/post/sycl.md

 grab anything you happen to find useful.
 You can even see me prattle on (**sorry, italian only**) [here](https://www.youtube.com/watch?v=c04Y9AUH-xU).

-Thanks to all the attendees and to [Marco Arena](https://twitter.com/ilpropheta) for the chance to show some brand new cool stuff!

 ## Credits

 A lot of excellent charts, snippets and pitches have been taken directly from publicly